PICurv 0.1.0

 2. solver.yml: numerical strategy and solver parameters.

-3. monitor.yml: I/O and logging/profiling controls.
+3. monitor.yml: I/O, logging/profiling, and diagnostics controls.

 4. post.yml: post-processing recipe.